openmapsforeurope2/data-tools/docs/developer-guide-en.md

 ### create_view

-This function creates view(s) of a table or all tables of a theme in the "release" schema, for example when a new OME2 database is set up.
+This function creates one or more views corresponding to a table or to all of a theme's tables in the "release" schema, for example when a new OME2 database is set up.
 These views will only contain "live" objects (not destroyed objects i.e. objects for which end_lifespan_version is NULL).

 Parameters